JCNTH/trackingdemo/backend/CAPABILITIES.md

 velocity_cms = velocity_pxs * scale
 ```

-This is actually pretty doable - we just haven't implemented it yet.
+This is feasible but not yet implemented.

 ### 3. No Center of Mass Estimation